Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Chaining

 In order to state the generalization bound, we also need to define sub-Gaussian processes.
-The sub-Gaussianity here is essentially the same as we have seen before, but where the metric~$d(\cdot,\cdot)$ from \cref{def:epsilon-partition} is incorporated into the sub-Gaussianity parameter.
+The sub-Gaussianity here is essentially the same as we have seen before, with the metric~$d(\cdot,\cdot)$ from \cref{def:epsilon-partition} incorporated into the sub-Gaussianity parameter.

 \begin{dfn}[Sub-Gaussian process] The random process $\{X_w\}_{w\in \mathcal W}$ is \emph{sub-Gaussian} for the metric space~$(\mathcal W,d)$ if~$\Ex{}{X_w}=0$ for all~$w\in\mathcal W$ and, for all~$w,w'\in \mathcal W$ and~$\lambda\in\reals$,